ZKNoxHQ/blog/posts/cryptoVsKMS.md

 **Economic assumption:** The cost of mounting a Shor attack (requiring a fault-tolerant quantum computer with thousands of logical qubits) exceeds the value of most individual wallets.
 Attackers would target the largest honeypots first, giving smaller holders time to recover.

 **Losses:** Minimal.
-Some long-lost wallets (Satoshi-era ETH, forgotten accounts) remain frozen forever — their owners either lost their seeds or are unreachable.
+Some long-lost wallets (Satoshi-era ETH, forgotten accounts) remain frozen forever, their owners either lost their seeds or are unreachable.
 But active economic participants recover successfully.

 ---